Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Evaluate techniques, needs, and requirements for pervasive systems; and
+• Evaluate techniques, needs, and requirements for pervasive systems.

 • Describe security protocols for sensor networks.